Debtor’s petition: Voluntary bankruptcy

 This can occur if the time for compliance has not expired and either:

 - proceedings to have the judgment or order set aside have been instituted; or

-- an application to set aside the bankruptcy notice has been filed with the Federal Court or Federal Circuit Court (s 41(6A)).
+- an application to set aside the bankruptcy notice has been filed with the Federal Court or Federal Circuit and Family Court of Australia (s 41(6A) Bankruptcy Act).

 The court will not extend time if it thinks that the proceedings to set aside the judgment or order:

-- have not been instituted Honest and genuine. (with an honest intention); or
+- have not been instituted bona fide (with an honest intention); or

 - are not being prosecuted with due diligence.